ivan7237d/1log/.github/README.md

 ## Philosophy

-Say you want a reusable piece of code that customizes `console.log` by prefixing messages with "hello world".
-Your first thought would be a decorator function like this:
+Say you want to build a "plugin" that customizes `console.log` by prefixing log messages with "hello world".
+A simple way to do it would be a decorator function like this:

 ```ts
 const addHelloWorld =